Healthy fundraising ideas

 - fried rice and noodle dishes

-- honey soy chicken skewers: Skinless chicken and vegetable skewers, grilled and served with a small amount of honey soy dipping sauce
+- honey soy chicken skewers: Skinless chicken and vegetable skewers, grilled and served with a small amount of honey soy

 - stir fries made with lean meat, skinless chicken or seafood, plenty of vegetables and minimal oil.